elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 ### Data used through out this tutotial 📊

-Throughout this tutorial, we will be using a sample dataset called "Wisconsin breast cancer data."
+Throughout this tutorial, we will be using a sample dataset "Wisconsin breast cancer data."
 Please make sure to download this dataset and save it in a location accessible to your R environment.
 You can download the dataset from [this link](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data).
 The first usage of this data was described in @Streetetal1993.

 ## 4.2 What Is Quarto and Its Benefits?